Introduction

 ^(?P<remote_addr>[^\s]*)\s-\s(?P<remote_user>[^\s]*)\s\[(?P<timestamp>[^]]*)]\s*"(?P<request>[^"]*)"\s*(?P<status_code>\d*)\s*(?P<body_bytes_sent>\d*)\s*"(?P<http_referer>[^"]*)"\s*"(?P<http_user_agent>[^"]*)"$

-As observed below, anything enclosed in (?P<group_name>regex_expression) captures and extracts specific fields.
-These extracted fields can be customized using advanced configurations such as custom formatting, filtering, scrubbing, and more.
-These will be explained further in the Advanced Configurations section.
+Fields enclosed in (?P<group_name>regex_expression) are extracted and can be further customized using advanced configurations such as custom formatting, filtering, and scrubbing.
+These topics are covered in the Advanced Configurations section.

 File Log Collection Using JSON

-You can configure the system to extract structured information from log files formatted in JSON.
+You can extract structured information from JSON-formatted log files.

 log-config.yaml: